Refugee law: Human rights and refugee law

 Refugee law and international human rights law are closely connected in content but differ in their function.
 The main difference of their function is the way in which international refugee law considers state sovereignty while international human rights law do not.
-One of the main aspects of international refugee law is non-refoulement, which is the basic idea that a country cannot send back a person to their country of origin if they will face endangerment upon return.
+One of the core principles of international refugee law is the prohibition on refoulement (or the expulsion or return of a refugee), which is the basic idea that a country cannot send back a person to their country of origin if they will face endangerment upon return.
 In this case, a certain level of sovereignty is taken away from a country.
 This basic right of non-refoulement conflicts with the basic right of sovereign state to expel any undocumented aliens.